yaozhong/methBERT/README.md

-# BERT model for nanopore methylation detection
+# BERT models for nanopore methylation detection

 ![](figures/BERT_model_refined.png)

+Here, we explore the non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
+We use two types of BERTs: the basic one [Devlin et al.] and refined one.
+The refined BERT is refined with learnable postional embedding, self-attetion with realtive postion representation [Shaw et al.], and center postitions concatenation for the output layer.
+The BERT model structures are briefly described in the above figure.

 ## Docker enviroment
-We provide a docker image for running this code
+We provide a docker image for running this source code
 ```
 docker pull yaozhong/ont_methylation:0.6
 ```